 Appropriate Vaccine Usage

-This indicates the percentage of residents that received the pneumonia and flu vaccines.
-High vaccination rates should be the norm at this point.
+This is the percent of residents that have received the pneumonia and flu vaccines.
+High vaccination rates should be standard at this point.

 Residents Maintain Autonomy